Car Insurance Refunds: How They Work

 If you pay your premium annually and cancel mid-term, you may receive a larger refund than if you pay monthly since the unearned premium is calculated on the full policy term.

-Car insurance refunds are issued when you cancel a prepaid policy before it expires, overpay or qualify for a mid-term premium credit.
-When you cancel early, your insurer calculates the unused portion of your premium, either on a prorated basis (dollar-for-dollar return of unearned premium) or short-rate basis (a slightly penalized calculation).
-Most insurers issue refunds within 10 to 30 days of the cancellation date, though your state's insurance department may set a stricter deadline.
-Understanding how to get car insurance from the start can also help you choose insurers with fairer cancellation terms.
+You can get a car insurance refund if you cancel a prepaid policy early, overpay or qualify for a mid-term credit.
+When you cancel, your insurer calculates the unused portion of your premium either on a prorated basis, which returns the full unearned amount, or a short-rate basis, which deducts a small penalty.
+Most insurers issue refunds within 10 to 30 days of cancellation, though your state may set a stricter deadline.
+Understanding how to get car insurance helps you choose insurers with fairer cancellation terms.

 How to Get Your Car Insurance Refund